 What should I do when I arrive?

-If you are in Part I, plan to arrive on Thursday, July 25, between 8:00 and 8:30 a.m. to pick up your welcome packet and nametag.
-Our Welcome Center and Registration Table are located in the Conservatory as you enter the Alumni Center.
-Parking is free at the Alumni Center (including handicapped-accessible).
-Parking lots are immediately north of the Center behind Schuemann Football Stadium.
-Look for Midwest Writers committee members wearing MWW denim shirts.
+If you are in Part I, plan to arrive on Thursday, July 20, between 8:00 and 8:30 a.m. to pick up your welcome packet and nametag.
+Our Welcome Center and Registration Table are located on the second floor of the Pittenger Student Center.
+Parking is available in the parking garage to the north of the Student Center (including handicapped-accessible).
+Look for Midwest Writers committee members wearing green shirts with the MWW logo.
 We’ll have coffee available and you can begin meeting other participants.
 An introductory welcome session begins at 8:30 a.m. and the Intensive Sessions start at 9:00 a.m.

 - If you are in Part II, arrive and pick up your materials between at 3:45 or after.
-We have a special session, Social Media with Jane Friedman from 3:45-5 pm.
-From 6:30 to 8:30 p.m, we will introduce our Part II faculty, listen to a welcome presentation by Lou Harry, and then mingle and enjoy a nice spread of finger foods and a cash bar.
+We have three special sessions (Conference 101, Pitching 101, Query Letters 101) from 3:45-5 pm.
+From 6:30 to 8:30 p.m, we will introduce our Part II faculty, listen to a welcome presentation, and then mingle and enjoy a nice spread of finger foods and a cash bar.
 We may even have a few surprises!

 - If you are attending both Part I and II, you only need to sign in at the registration Table once.